mqu/openldap/README.md

 Todo :
 ----
- - support _binary values_ ! actual search for "all attributes" will segfault (panic: runtime error: invalid memory address) on binary attributes,

  - thread-safe test,
  - complete LDAP:GetOption() and LDAP:SetOption() method : now, they work only for integer values,
  - avoid using deprecated function (see LDAP_DEPRECATED flag and "// DEPRECATED" comments in *.go sources),